The Curriculum

 Communication

-It is important for you as parents, for your child and for us in Stapolin ETNS to have open, positive communication with each other.
-If you have any queries, problems or concerns regarding your child please contact your child’s teacher to make an appointment to meet with him/her.
+It is important for you as parents/guardians, for your child and for us in Stapolin ETNS to have open, positive communication with each other.
+If you have any queries, problems or concerns regarding your child please contact your child’s teacher to make an appointment to meet with them.
 It is not always possible for the class teacher to meet ‘on the spot’ so in order for both teacher and parent to get the most of such a meeting please contact the school in advance to arrange a time to give you the attention and privacy that you may need.
+When making an appointment, it helps to indicate the nature of your concern so that accurate preparation on the issue can be made.

 In addition, if there is a change in home circumstances (illness, separation, or anything that you may feel may affect your child) please let us know.
-I assure you the utmost sensitivity and confidentiality in the matter.
+We assure you the utmost sensitivity and confidentiality in the matter.

 Additional Education Needs